How to Treat Northern Fowl Mites on Chickens

 Applying the treatment for northern fowl mites is usually a two person job.
 Have one person hold the bird slanted downwards (or at least at an angle) so that the other person can easily access the bird’s vent area.
 The person who is not holding the bird should then part the feathers and apply the treatment.
 Certain areas that you want to make sure you cover are:

 If you are using a spray treatment, part the feathers in each area so that you see the chicken’s skin, and give each area 1-2 good sprays.
 For dusting chicken’s with DE, part the feathers and sprinkle a good dusting all over the skin.
 If you are using the Zodiac dip treatment, dilute the dip according to the label.
-Make sure you use warm water (90 degrees F).
+Make sure you use warm water (90°F).
 Dip the bird’s entire hind end into the solution and massage the feathers to make sure the solution gets to the skin.
 Remove the bird from the dip and gently dry off its wet rear feathers.
+If an infestation is really bad, you may need to bath the entire bird in the dip.

 When using a treatment like Elector PSP or diluted garlic juice, you will want to shake the spray bottle prior to spraying each bird.
 The contents often separate quickly and will affect how effectively the product works.